Yasukutsu Hachiman Shrine (Yamagata Prefecture) is home to the only three-story pagoda in the Okitama region, but its history is shrouded in mystery

 Standing in the center of the approach to the shrine, blocking the way, is the Bugaku-den (Bugaku Hall).
 Said to be a building from the late Muromachi period, the rice-planting dance is performed at the spring festival of Akutsu Hachiman Shrine, and the Akutsu Ennen dance is performed at the autumn festival

-"Akutsu Ennen," is performed at the annual autumn festival, was designated as an intangible folk cultural property of Takahata Town in 1988 because it retains a relatively ancient style, and in 1993 it was designated as an "intangible folk cultural property for which measures such as record-keeping should be taken" by the national government.
+is performed at the autumn festival,"Akutsu Ennen,"is considered to retain relatively ancient forms and was designated as an intangible folk cultural property of Takahata Town in 1988.
+In 1993, it was designated as an "intangible folk cultural property for which measures should be taken to create records, etc." by the national government.

 The Bugakuden itself was designated a tangible cultural property of Yamagata Prefecture in 1955